rockoder/introduction_to_docker/docker_slides.md

 ![](images/05.5-docker-image.png)
 Note:
+- Container acts like a machines in its own
-- Explicitly expose ports that needs to be available outside the contianer
+- So need to explicitly expose ports that needs to be available outside the contianer

 -----